 Andrea Buchanan

 ReporterAndrea moved to Park City in 2017 with two huskies, two kids and one husband… not in that order.
 Prior to working at KPCW, she spent decades in the entertainment industry – and racked up a few awards in the process for her work on “Behind the Music” and most recently for a film she produced for Lifetime, “Somebody’s Child: The Regina Louise Story.”
 She was featured on “Good Morning America” twice for her books which made best sellers lists in Dallas and Denver.
 She’s still hoping to write one that hits The New York Times list.
-She loves taking photos, loves the mountains, especially the fall, and is excited to be working with the amazing team at KPCW.
+She loves taking photos, loves the mountains, especially in the fall, and is excited to be working with the amazing team at KPCW.

 -